2019 New York Yankees season: March/April

 Back at Yankee Stadium, New York lost yet another series, to the White Sox.
 Prior to the first game, Gary Sánchez became the 12th player on the Yankees injured list, the most of any team in the major leagues.
-Later, a rain-shortened 9–6 loss became the Yankees' fourth in a row, and J. A. Happ's second of the season, who allowed nine hits and six runs in just 4 innings pitched.
+Later, a rain-shortened 9–6 loss became the Yankees' fourth in a row, and J. A. Happ's second of the season, who allowed nine hits and six runs in just four innings pitched.
 Eloy Jiménez, one of the top prospects in baseball, threw his first two career home runs to give Chicago the game, declared official after the top seventh.
 New York bounced back in the second game of the series with a 4–0 win.
 CC Sabathia returned after recovery from heart surgery and debuted at the mound in his 19th and final season.
 He allowed a single hit in five innings and kept the White Sox off the scoreboard.
 However, Chicago claimed the series on the following day with a 5–2 win over the Yankees.
-Tim Anderson scored the first grand slam of his career when the White Sox were trailing by 2 to take the lead, and they never gave up on it.
+Tim Anderson scored the first grand slam of his career when the White Sox were trailing by 2 to take the lead.